 A fixed mindset is when your teen believes their capabilities are fixed.
 They are either good at something or bad at something.
-This easily identified by phrases like, “I’m not very creative,” or “I’m not very good at math.”
+This mindset is easily identified by phrases like, “I’m not very creative,” or “I’m not very good at math.”
 When teenagers adopt a growth mindset, they learn that they may be bad at something right now, but with practice, they can improve and become “good” at something.

 As adolescents transition into their high school years, there is an increased pressure to perform well in school, get into college, play well in sports, do well on tests, etc. When high schoolers make the transition to higher education, there is the added pressure and responsibility of being on one’s own for the first time.
 Some students simply are not prepared for these added stressors, leading to an overwhelming feeling of anxiety, depression or low self-esteem.
 This can certainly hamper academic performance.

 There are few things that are as demotivating as feeling obligated to accomplish goals that you think are impossible to achieve.
-There are a couple of common causes for feeling overwhelmed.
+There are a couple of common causes for feeling overwhelmed:

 - Lack of clarity: either on what the actual goal is or on what to do next to accomplish the goal.
 If this is the case, help your teen or young adult make SMART Goals.
 These are goals that are specific, measurable, achievable, relevant and time-bound.

 - Lack of task, project, and self-management skills: your teen or young adult may not know how to break tasks and projects down into manageable chunks.
-Help them identify the different steps it will take to accomplish a goal, and they help your teen to put each step on a calendar so they know how much time & effort it will take to accomplish.
+Help them identify the different steps it will take to accomplish a goal, and then help your teen to put each step on a calendar so they know how much time & effort it will take to accomplish.

-- They lack the necessary knowledge & skills: Imagine if you had never played the piano and someone told you that you needed to give a performance in a recital in 3 days.
+- They lack the necessary knowledge & skills: Imagine if you had never played the piano and someone told you that you needed to give a performance at a recital in 3 days.
 Your teen or young adult may feel the same way about accomplishing their goals.
 They just don’t know how to do it.